redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

     ```
    `java-openliberty` is the type of your application and `mysboproject` is the name of your application.

-4. Push the application to the cluster:
+4. Deploy the application to the cluster:
     ```shell
     odo push --show-log
     ```

-5. The application is now deployed to the cluster - you can view the status of the cluster, and the application test results by streaming the cluster logs into the terminal.
+5. The application is now deployed to the cluster - you can view the status of the cluster, and the application test results by streaming the cluster logs of the component that we pushed to the cluster in the previous step.
     ```shell
-    odo log
+    odo log --follow
     ```

     Notice the failing tests due to an `UnknownDatabaseHostException`: